NAFTeam/NAFF/docs/src/Guides/07 Creating Prefixed Commands.md

 ### Converters

-Converters work much of the same way as they do for other commands; see [the guide for converters for reference](/Guides/08 Converters).
+Converters work much in the same way as they do for other commands; see [the guide for converters for reference](/Guides/08 Converters).

 There are a few specific converters that only work with prefixed commands due to their nature, however.